Compensatory Time > Time Off > Current Employees > HRS Home

 Use of State Compensatory Time

 There is a cap on the number of state compensatory hours you may earn.
-An employee’s state compensatory time balance cannot exceed 144 hours OR the employee’s current sick leave balance, whichever is higher.
+An employee’s state compensatory time balance cannot exceed 144 hours OR the employee’s current sick time off balance, whichever is higher.

 Administrative and Professional (Code 1000) Staff can use up to a maximum of 20 hours of state compensatory time in a workweek with prior supervisory approval and cannot exceed two consecutive workweeks.

-Example: An A&P employee using the maximum of 20 hours of state compensatory time in a given workweek may also use 20 hours of accrued and available annual leave for a total of 40 hours absent time
+Example: An A&P employee using the maximum of 20 hours of state compensatory time in a given workweek may also use 20 hours of accrued and available vacation time off for a total of 40 hours absent time

 Classified staff can use up to 40 hours of state compensatory time in a workweek with prior supervisory approval and cannot exceed two consecutive workweeks.